 We had a wonderful time in the Ile de Ré, a beautiful island off the west coast of France, 12 km from La Rochelle.
 The island is criss-crossed by 100 km of flat bike paths (most of which are suitable for road bikes too).
 You’ll pass through exquisite villages to sandy beaches.
 Unsurprisingly it’s a long-term favourite of wealthy Parisians, and the restaurants and shops reflect this.
 Our ultimate guide to cycling Ile de Ré has full information.

 Other alternatives might include the 45km route from Dieppe-Forges in Normandy.
-Or we’ve heard that Forges-les-Eaux is super family-friendly, with kids cycling, a nature reserve, horse-riding, outdoor chess and a family-friendly spa hotel.
+We’ve also heard that Forges-les-Eaux is super family-friendly, with kids cycling, a nature reserve, horse-riding, outdoor chess and a family-friendly spa hotel.

 Or the Promenade des Anglais in Nice is brilliant for kids that like to cycle and the city is surprisingly family-friendly too.